-In years 10 and 11 girls study for nine, ten or, in some cases, eleven GCSEs or IGCSEs.
+In years 10 and 11 girls study for nine or ten GCSEs or IGCSEs.
 It is compulsory to take:

-*pupils in the top set for Mathematics will also take an additional GCSE in Statistics.
+*pupils in the top sets for Mathematics also have the option to take Level 2 Further Mathematics.

 The Upper School curriculum not only prepares our pupils for the rigours of (I)GCSEs, but also provides our pupils with the crucial foundations required to ensure a smooth transition into the Sixth Form so that they can embark on their chosen A Level courses with confidence and an excellent academic grounding.